About the Archery Range

 Pants are to be worn at waist level at all times in the facility.

-1. A non-expired Archery Card or Membership Card issues by Triangle Shooting Academy.
+1. A non-expired Archery Card or Membership Card issued by Triangle Shooting Academy.

 2. A non-expired, valid U.S. State-issued identification card, driver’s license, or a passport from the resident’s country.
 Photos and information printed on these documents must be legible and easily identifiable.

-3. Your own equipment.
-Rental equipment, accessories, and adjustment services are not currently available.
+3. Your equipment must be ready to be used.
+Accessories and adjustment services are not currently available.
 Longbows, recurve, and compound bows with field tips are welcome.
 Crossbows are not permitted at this time.
 Sighting targets are available for purchase ($1.50).
+We are excited to announce that we now offer recurve bow rentals with arrows for $10.00 an hour!

 2. No crossbows are permitted.